 Examining Community Attitudes Toward Manufactured Housing

-The next research report by Lisa Tyler is from reportedly the first Ph.D awarded in over a decade that specifically connected to the manufactured home industry.
+The next research report to consider is by Lisa Tyler.
+Tyler is reportedly the first Ph.D awarded in over a decade who’s subject matter is specifically connected to the manufactured home industry.
 It’s called Examining Community Attitudes Toward Manufactured Housing Lisa Tyler Walden University, and is dated in 2015.

 “Despite the need for affordable housing, consumers have failed to recognize manufactured housing as a viable alternative to site-built housing,” Dr. Tyler said.

 Her final acknowledgement said, “I would like to acknowledge the manufactured housing industry professionals who have supported and assisted me throughout this journey.
 I am incredibly appreciative of Tony “L.A.
 Tony K” Kovach’s insight, feedback, and valuable opportunities to generate interest and support for my research topic.
 I am an honored recipient of your generosity in sharing your extensive knowledge and experience.”
 By way of explanation, L. A. ‘Tony’ Kovach included now Dr. Tyler in expert panel discussions he organized and promoted her study here on MHLivingNews and on our professional site, MHProNews as well.
 Her research is available at this link here.